containerbuildsystem/atomic-reactor/README.md

 dock
 ====

 Simple python library with command line interface for building docker images.
-It contains a lot of helpful functions which you would probably implement if you started hooking docker into your infrastrucutre.
+It contains a lot of helpful functions which you would probably implement if you started hooking docker into your infrastructure.
 Highlights:

  * push image to registry when it's built
  * build inside a docker container (so your builds are separated between each other)